grzm/awyeah-api/README.markdown

 ```
 All three of these are present in the upstream aws-api library itself.
 The first may well be a bug in code that's not regularly exercised or tested.
 The latter two I think may be a misunderstanding in clj-kondo.
 But I haven't dug into either.

+## Thanks

+Much thanks to [Michiel Borkent](https://michielborkent.nl) for
+babashka and providing support and guidance in getting the pieces in
+place (java.net.http and various other Java classes) to make this library possible.

 ## Copyright and License